DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-04-20-removing-course-vacancies.md

 When a provider publishes a course, they can list all the schools where a candidate can gain experience.

-Previously, once a course was published, it was open to applications.
+Previously, once a course was published, it was ‘Open’ for applications.
 This meant there were vacancies at some or all of the schools listed.

 We provided a way for users to state whether each school had vacancies.

-If the provider stated there were no vacancies for all schools on the list, the course is closed.
-Closed courses can still be found on Find postgraduate teacher training (Find), but a candidate cannot apply.
+If the provider stated there were no vacancies for all schools on the list, the course is ‘Closed’.
+‘Closed’ courses can still be found on Find postgraduate teacher training (Find), but a candidate cannot apply.

 We have removed the link between the ‘Open’ and ‘Closed’ course statuses and vacancies.
 Users can simply state whether the course is open or closed.